 It all comes down to what works best for you, AND, if you want to get high or not.
 Remember, THC is highly intoxicating.
 It has a strong affinity for the CB1 receptor, so when you ingest THC it will get you very high.

 Some people like this, some dont.

-If you don’t want to get high, CBD is a far better option.
+If you don’t want to get high, CBD vapes instead of THC vapes, may be a far better option.
 Some studies even show CBD works better than THC for anxiety because consuming CBD doesn’t cause paranoia like THC can.

 Unlike THC, CBD is much different when it comes to adverse effects.
-There are several drawbacks to taking that active psychoactive ingredient found in cannabis, if even for recreational use.
-Although THC’s intoxicating effects may mask the feelings of anxiety, it doesn’t necessarily treat the symptoms of anxiety, stress, or depression.
+CBD is highly preferred for depression and anxiety, over THC.
+There are several drawbacks to taking THC, which is a psychoactive ingredient found in cannabis.
+Although THC’s intoxicating effects may mask the feelings of anxiety for some, most people find it makes their symptoms worse.

 Drug dependencies and tolerances are common with most psychoactive substances.
 This can result in a very dangerous drug addiction since these substances are highly addictive.
 Prolonged use of cannabis containing high levels of THC can create a variety of mental health changes.

 Chronic users of cannabis tend to have mood swings, irritability, and aggressive behavior that seems to worsen as the addiction sets in.
 Another affected factor is the individual’s ability to think clearly, and cognitive impairment sets in.

 The user will convince themselves that they need to continue to take THC to try and combat their anxiety.
 Many users claim that recreational use of cannabis isn’t as bad as drugs like Xanax or other pharmaceuticals.
 However, prolonged use of cannabis cannot be considered a safe alternative.

 Pure CBD Products for Sale by New Phase Blends